 You’re Done

 Take a moment.
-You just built something most service businesses pay agencies thousands for (and often, it’s not nearly as good as what you have now!).
+You just built something most service businesses pay agencies thousands for — and it’s not nearly as good as what you have now.
 Here’s what you’ve put together over the past few days:

 Your AI receptionist now handles every booking, reschedule, cancellation, and routing decision across your entire team, on every channel, 24 hours a day.